submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

-* The `submariner-operator` namespace is labeled in accordance with _KEP-2579: Pod Security Admission Control_ (default in Kubernetes 1.24) to allow the privileged Pods required for Submariner's interactions with iptables.
+* The `submariner-operator` namespace is labeled in accordance with _KEP-2579: Pod Security Admission Control_ (default in Kubernetes 1.24) to allow the Pods to be privileged.
 * The default namespace in which `subctl diagnose kubeproxy` and `subctl diagnose firewall` (and subcommands) spawn a Pod has been changed from `default` to `submariner-operator` as the latter has all necessary labels needed by the Pod Security Admission Controller.
 If the user-specified namespace is missing any of these labels, `subctl` will inform the user about the warnings in the `subctl diagnose` logs.
-* The `subctl cloud prepare` command now takes care of opening up the Globalnet metrics port (TCP/8081) on Gateway nodes.
-On OpenShift, Globalnet metrics should now show up automatically.
+* The Globalnet metrics port will now be opened by default when Globalnet is deployed using `subctl cloud prepare`.
 * It is now possible to customize the default TCP MSS clamping value set by Submariner in Globalnet deployments.
 This could be useful in network topologies where MTU issues are seen.
 To force a particular MSS clamping value use the `submariner.io/tcp-clamp-mss` node annotation on Gateway nodes, for e.g `kubectl annotate node <node_name> submariner.io/tcp-clamp-mss=<value>`.